matthewcorven/alt-tab/source/_posts/chatgpt-plugins--first-impressions.md

 ## Architecture

 ChatGPT plugins are constructed with:
-1. **One or more REST API endpoints** implemented in any language and/or framework you prefer: Node.js, Deno, ASP .NET Controllers or Minimal API, Azure Functions, Ruby on Rails, Rust, Go, [Bip Functions](https://docs.bip.sh/functions/get-started), AWS Lamda, [Wolfram](https://reference.wolfram.com/language/workflow/DeployAWebAPI.html) or whatever else you fancy ([COBOL](https://www.ibm.com/docs/en/SS4SVW_3.0.0/backmatter/pdf.pdf) diehards rejoice!).
+1. **One or more REST API endpoints** implemented in any language and/or framework you prefer: Node.js, Deno, ASP .NET Controllers or Minimal API, Azure Functions, Ruby on Rails, Rust, Go, [Bip Functions](https://docs.bip.sh/functions/get-started), AWS Lamdas, [Wolfram](https://reference.wolfram.com/language/workflow/DeployAWebAPI.html) or whatever else you fancy ([COBOL](https://www.ibm.com/docs/en/SS4SVW_3.0.0/backmatter/pdf.pdf) diehards rejoice!).
 Coded APIs aren't the only option either; you can just a easily use a [low-code/no-code](https://www.gartner.com/en/information-technology/glossary/low-code-no-code-development-platform-lcncdp) platform like [Power Apps](https://powerapps.microsoft.com/en-us/), [Power Automate](https://flow.microsoft.com/en-us/), Azure APIM, Azure Logic App, [Data API Builder](https://learn.microsoft.com/en-us/azure/data-api-builder/overview-to-data-api-builder), or [OutSystems](https://www.outsystems.com/blog/posts/low-code-api/).
 The only requirement is that your API is accessible via the internet.
    - OpenAI provides a [Python-based "TODO API" plugin](https://github.com/openai/plugins-quickstart) to get you started with local experimentation.
 It seems pretty useless until you realize that by tinkering with the inputs and outputs, descriptions, even parameter names, you will begin to witness the power of ChatGPT's language processing capabilities.
 2. **A manifest file** (`yourdomain.com/.well-known/ai-plugin.json`) describing the plugin to ChatGPT.
 The contents and structure of this file are likely to change, but the most critical bits are:
    - Plugin name and description (for display in the ChatGPT UI)